xsf/xeps/docs/TRIAGING.md

     2. If the PR adds a revision block and does not bump the minor-level (second) version number part, add the [Needs Version Block] label and a comment explaining the situation for the Processing Editor.
+    3. If the XEP is in Deferred state and the changes are not purely editorial, add a note to move the XEP to Experimental state and mark the PR as [Needs Editor Action].
-    3. If the issue has not been discussed on the standards list *or* if the XEP Author has not been involved in the discussion *or* the XEP Author has not explicitly ACKed the PR:
+    4. If the issue has not been discussed on the standards list *or* if the XEP Author has not been involved in the discussion *or* the XEP Author has not explicitly ACKed the PR: